haunt98/qmk_keymaps/README.md

 * The firmware size is fine - 16074/26624 (60%, 10550 bytes free)
 ```

-Put keyboard into bootloader mode:
+Put keyboard into bootloader mode in 2 ways (only choose one):

 - Press `QK_BOOT`.
 - Unplug cable, then hold `ESC` and plug cable.